mhrimaz/AwesomeJavaFX/README.md

 ## Blogs and Sites
-- [falkhausen.de](http://www.falkhausen.de/JavaFX/index.html) - Class diagrams for JavaFX by Markus Falkhausen
+- [falkhausen.de](http://www.falkhausen.de/JavaFX/index.html) - Class diagrams for JavaFX by Markus Falkhausen.
 - [FX Experience](http://fxexperience.com/) - FX Experience has been the premiere site for JavaFX code, posts, and insights since mid-2009, and readership continues to grow every month.
 You should absolutly follow their weekly links.
 - [FXAPss](http://fxapps.blogspot.com/) - A JavaFX blog.
 - [GUI Garage](http://www.guigarage.com/) - Open source UI stuff!
-- [Harmonic Code](http://harmoniccode.blogspot.de/) - You should see how he's playing with JavaFX! by [Gerrit Grunwald](https://twitter.com/hansolo_)
+- [Harmonic Code](http://harmoniccode.blogspot.de/) - You should see how he's playing with JavaFX! by [Gerrit Grunwald](https://twitter.com/hansolo_).
-- [JavaFX Daily](http://paper.li/net0pyr/1312275601) - JavaFX Daily Photos, Article and Links by [Michael Heinrichs](http://twitter.com/net0pyr)
+- [JavaFX Daily](http://paper.li/net0pyr/1312275601) - JavaFX Daily Photos, Article and Links by [Michael Heinrichs](http://twitter.com/net0pyr).
-- [JavaFX Delight](http://www.jensd.de/wordpress/) - [Jens Deters](https://twitter.com/Jerady) blog about Java/JavaFX
+- [JavaFX Delight](http://www.jensd.de/wordpress/) - [Jens Deters](https://twitter.com/Jerady) blog about Java/JavaFX.
-- [JPereda's Coding Blog](http://jperedadnr.blogspot.de/) - Outstanding Java/JavaFX Articles by [José Pereda](https://twitter.com/JPeredaDnr)
+- [JPereda's Coding Blog](http://jperedadnr.blogspot.de/) - Outstanding Java/JavaFX Articles by [José Pereda](https://twitter.com/JPeredaDnr).
-- [Kware](http://www.kware.net/) - A blog about JavaFX by Christoph Keimel
+- [Kware](http://www.kware.net/) - A blog about JavaFX by Christoph Keimel.
 - [Pixel Duke](https://www.pixelduke.com) - Several articles on JavaFX from someone who has worked with JavaFX since its first beta release, for example, he was the author of a component that allowed Swing and JavaFX interoperability in the first versions of JavaFX when that was still not possible.
 The blog owner is a [JavaFX and Swing Freelancer and Consultant](http://www.pixelduke.com) or more generally a Front End Freelancer and Consultant who's also a Software Designer.
-- [Pixel Perfect](http://dlsc.com/blog/) - You can find good articles about java and specially JavaFX by [Dirk Lemmermann](https://twitter.com/dlemmermann)
+- [Pixel Perfect](http://dlsc.com/blog/) - You can find good articles about java and specially JavaFX by [Dirk Lemmermann](https://twitter.com/dlemmermann).

 ## People
 *These people share good stuff on their twitter accounts.
 Some of them are Legends, Champions and Rockstars.
 Follow them on Twitter.
 Descriptions from Twitter.*